letzya/tyk-docs/CONTRIBUTING-TECHNICAL-GUIDE.md

 **For Contributors Outside Tyk:** A Tyk team member will need to approve the Netlify CI build for your pull request (PR).
 You will need to wait until the CI status is green.

-**Locating Your Changes:** Since there’s no search feature in this Netlify build, you can find your changes by following these steps:
+**Locating Your Changes:** Since there's no search feature in this Netlify build, you can find your changes by following these steps:
 	1. Copy the file path: From the file path in GitHub, copy the portion after `/content` up to the end, excluding the `.md` file extension.
 	2. Construct the URL: Append this copied path to the Netlify URL after `/docs/nightly`.
 	3. Example: To see the document at tyk-docs GitHub repository, copy `/tyk-self-managed/install` (omit `.md`) and add it after /docs/nightly/ in the Netlify URL, resulting in [https://deploy-preview-2330--tyk-docs.netlify.app/docs/nightly/tyk-self-managed/install/](https://deploy-preview-2330--tyk-docs.netlify.app/docs/nightly/tyk-self-managed/install/).